TalkControl/talk-control-revealjs-extensions/docs/code.md

 This will only work if you have one code block!

-## Changing default font applyed
+## Changing default font applied

-If you don't like `a11y-light` and `a11y-dark`, you can specify an other font, you will have to override fonts with css like this:
+If you don't like `a11y-light` and `a11y-dark`, you can specify another font, you will have to override fonts with css like this:

 ```css
 .with-code {